jpmessaging/OutlookTrace/Readme.md

     Collect-OutlookInfo -Path C:\temp -Component Configuration, Outlook, Netsh, PSR, WAM
     ```

-7. When traces have started successfully, it shows "Press enter to stop".
+8. When traces have started successfully, it shows `Press enter to stop`.

     Note: When `Dump` is included in Component parameter, you are prompted with `Press enter to save a process dump of Outlook.
 To quit, enter q:`.
 Press enter key to save a dump file.
 For a hang issue, repeat the process to collect 3 dump files, with interval of about 30 seconds between saves.
 When finished, press `q`.